Cost-Effective, Powerful Scopes Also Double as a Digital Recorder

-Now that I’ve had a couple weeks to bang on using ScopeBox as my principle recorder I’ve discovered some things I really like, and some things that I hope will see some improvement in the next version.
+Now that I’ve had a couple of weeks to bang on using ScopeBox as my principle recorder I’ve discovered some things I really like, and some things that I hope will see some improvement in the next version.

 - Cost – for $99 you get amazing scopes, recording, and QC reporting.
 No brainer.

-- Fail Safe Recording – One awesome thing about using ScopeBox as a recorder is if you drop frames in the source area you’ll get a warning – this allows you to stop the recording and start over and not waste time with an hour long play out.
+- Fail-Safe Recording – One awesome thing about using ScopeBox as a recorder is if you drop frames in the source area you’ll get a warning – this allows you to stop the recording and start over and not waste time with an hour-long play out.
 In addition, if a recording gets interrupted you don’t lose what you’ve already recorded.